jake83741/vnc-lm/README.md

 /model model:deepseek-r1:8b-llama-distill-fp16 remove:True
 ```

 A thread will be created once the model loads.
-To switch models within a thread, use `+` followed by any distinctive part of the model name.
+To switch models within a thread, send `+` followed by any distinctive part of the model name.

 ```shell
 # model switching examples